-In order to ensure greater rigour the Trust have undertaken a comprehensive internal audit programme through an external provider which focused on Covid 19 (Real time assurance and emerging risks); audit arrangements; internal control; governance budget planning; monitoring and reporting; purchasing; income payroll and personnel management; cash control; risk management; premises management and health and safety; assets and pupil premium.
+In order to ensure greater rigour the Trust have undertaken a comprehensive internal audit programme through an external provider which focused on Audit arrangements; internal control; governance; budget planning, monitoring & reporting; purchasing; income; payroll and personnel management; cash control; risk management; assets; pupil premium and website compliance.
 The Trust is responsible for all strategic financial related issues.

-All trustees receive monthly reports via Trust Governor website relating to the financial position and, from time to time, are provided with other relevant reports relating to matters at the School which has continued to prove to be an effective way in which to keep Trustees informed between meetings, although it has been necessary previously for the board to hold meetings outside of its prescribed schedule.
+All trustees receive monthly reports via Trust Governor website relating to the financial position and, from time to time, are provided with other relevant reports relating to matters at the schools which has continued to prove to be an effective way in which to keep Trustees informed between meetings, although it has been necessary previously for the board to hold meetings outside of its prescribed schedule.